Home | Send Feedback | Share on Bluesky |

 Published: 5.
 February 2018 • database, mongodb, java

 You can create a TTL index on any date field or any date array field.
-When you create the index, you specify the amount of time after the document should expire.
+When you create the index, you specify the amount of time after which the document should expire.

 collection.createIndex(Indexes.ascending("date"),